kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

     - Fill in missing values via some imputation strategies.
 Treat your data transformation choices as hyperparameters, especially when you are not sure about them (e.g., replace with zero, mean, meadina or just drop the rows?):
         - Zero, mean or median
         - Drop row values or the entire columns if too many row values are missing
-- Features scaline:
+- Features scaling:
-    - If a deep learning application this almost certaintly done
+    - If a deep learning application this is almost certaintly done.
+If you have two options here:
+      - Min/max scaling
+      - Mean/std scaling
     - If not a DL application it depends.
+For instance model based on decision trees are insensitive to features scaling.
 - Feature engineering:
     - Discretize continuous features
     - Add transformations like: log(x), sqrt(x), x^2, etc...